 Forensic Psychology in London, England

 While in England, students will have a combination of lectures and field excursions to enhance their understanding of the British justice system, and contrast criminal behavior and forensics psychology.
 Field excursions include visits to the Inns of Court, a guided Jack the Ripper walk, Prison visit, the Museum of London, the Tower of London and more.
-Included in the estimated program cost of $3,335 are all scheduled program activities, housing (student apartments) with some meals and a transportation pass for the inner 2 zones of London.
-(Program Flyer)
+Included in the estimated program cost are all scheduled program activities, housing (student apartments) with some meals and a transportation pass for the inner 2 zones of London.

 Detail Program information